opticgroup/icmesh/index.md

 6. 🪪 **Legal Placement of Nodes**:
    Always place nodes in areas with federal, state, city, government, and property owner permission.
 Avoid "rogue" installations to maintain integrity.

-We look forward to seeing you on ICMESH!  -- Nick
+We look forward to seeing you on ICMESH!